 Understanding how much money you can make from any investment can sometimes be a complicated process.
-There can be multiple variables to consider and for most understanding all the nuances of how they’re going to make money can be overwhelming.
+There can be multiple variables to consider and for most understanding, all the nuances of how they’re going to make money can be overwhelming.
 Mutual funds are what I consider a “mature” investment vehicle.
 Mature from the perspective that they have been around a long time.

 All investment strategies require some level of management to become successful.
 Unfortunately for most managing their own investment portfolio or retirement plan isn’t realistic.
-Between a job, the kids soccer practice and life in general the average individual won’t have the time to manage their investments on a day-to-day basis.
+Between a job, the kid’s soccer practice and life, in general, the average individual won’t have the time to manage their investments on a day-to-day basis.

 Most mutual funds are actively managed by a portfolio manager.
 The portfolio or fund manager’s sole responsibility is to manage all the securities within the portfolio.
 “Actively manage” means that on a day-to-day basis their goal is to maximize the return on the mutual fund.
-Their paid to make you money.
+They’re paid to make you money.